PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - Enabling most types of user-initiated OS customizations to be version-controlled (in a Git repository) and applied (as a system upgrade/downgrade) together with most of the default configurations added by the PlanktoScope OS over what is already present from the default installation of the Raspberry Pi OS.
 This way, user-initiated OS customizations can be easy to re-apply automatically even after an SD card is re-flashed with a fresh SD card image of the PlanktoScope OS.

-We have partially implemented the systems necessary for these goals.
+Currently, we have partially implemented the systems necessary for these goals.
 Much of the PlanktoScope's software is not installed or upgraded directly on the host OS via APT or `pip`; instead, we use a (partially-implemented) tool called [`forklift`](https://github.com/PlanktoScope/forklift) which we're developing specifically to support the goals listed above, and which provides a robust way for us to fully manage deployment, configuration, and upgrading of:

 - All software which we run using Docker.
-- PlanktoScope-specific systemd services (note: only partial management has been implemented so far).
+- PlanktoScope-specific systemd services.
-- PlanktoScope-specific OS configuration files (note: only partial management has been implemented so far).
+- PlanktoScope-specific OS configuration files.

 Everything managed by `forklift` is version-controlled in a [Git](https://git-scm.com/) repository, enabling easy backup and restoration of `forklift`-managed configurations even if the PlanktoScope's SD card is wiped and re-flashed.

 ### Package management with `forklift`

-When you're just experimenting and you can tolerate the challenges mentioned above, it's fine to customize the PlanktoScope OS by installing software packages using APT or `pip` directly on the OS and/or by making extensive changes to OS configuration files.
-However, once you actually care about keeping your customizations around - and especially if/when you want to share your customizations with other people - we recommend migrating those customizations into Forklift packages, which are just files and configuration files stored in a specially-structured Git repository which is also published online (e.g. on GitHub, GitLab, Gitea, etc.). `forklift` provides an easy way to [package, publish](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-packaging-and-distribution), [combine, and apply](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-deployment-configuration) customizations via YAML configuration files in Git repositories; this enables easy sharing, configuration, (re-)composition, and downloading of Docker Compose applications and (in the future) systemd services and OS configuration files.
+When you're just experimenting and you can tolerate the challenges mentioned above, it's fine to customize the PlanktoScope OS by installing software packages using `pip` directly on the OS and/or by making extensive changes to OS configuration files.
+However, once you actually care about keeping your customizations around - and especially if/when you want to share your customizations with other people - we recommend migrating those customizations into Forklift packages, which are just files and configuration files stored in a specially-structured Git repository which is also published online (e.g. on GitHub, GitLab, Gitea, etc.). `forklift` provides an easy way to [package, publish](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-packaging-and-distribution), [combine, and apply](https://github.com/PlanktoScope/forklift/blob/main/docs/design.md#app-deployment-configuration) customizations via YAML configuration files in Git repositories; this enables easy sharing, configuration, (re-)composition, and downloading of Docker Compose applications, systemd services, and OS configuration files.
 Configurations of all deployments of Forklift packages on a computer running the PlanktoScope OS are specified and integrated in a single Git repository, a *Forklift pallet*.
-At any given time, each PlanktoScope has exactly one Forklift pallet deployed; switching between Forklift pallets (whether to try out a different set of customizations or to upgrade/downgrade all programs and OS configurations managed by Forklift) is easy and can be done by running just one command (`forklift plt switch`, described below in the [Applying published customizations](#applying-published-customizations) subsection).
+At any given time, each PlanktoScope has exactly one Forklift pallet deployed; switching between Forklift pallets (whether to try out a different set of customizations or to upgrade/downgrade all programs and OS configurations managed by Forklift) is easy and can be done by running just one command (`forklift pallet switch`, described below in the [Applying published customizations](#applying-published-customizations) subsection).

 `forklift` is used very differently compared to traditional Linux system package managers like APT, for which you must run step-by-step commands in order to modify the state of your system (e.g. to install some package or install some other package).
 When using `forklift`, you instead edit configuration files which declare the desired state of your system (though some step-by-step commands are also provided by `forklift` to make editing of files easier), and then you ask `forklift` to try to reconcile the actual state of your system with the desired state.
 If you've worked with [Hashicorp Terraform](https://www.terraform.io/)/[OpenTofu](https://opentofu.org/) before, this may sound very familiar to you - in fact, several aspects of `forklift`'s design were inspired by Terraform.

 #### Dependency management

 `forklift` is simpler than traditional package managers in some notable ways, including in the concept of dependencies between packages.
-For example, Forklift packages cannot specify dependencies on other Forklift packages; instead, they may specify that they depend on certain resources - which then must be provided by a deployment of some other package.
+For example, Forklift packages cannot specify dependencies on other Forklift packages; instead, they may declare that they depend on certain resources - and you must declare a deployment of some other package which provides those resources.
 And although `forklift` checks whether resource dependencies between package deployments are satisfied, it does not attempt to solve unmet dependencies.
-If you've worked with the [Go programming language](https://go.dev/) before, dependency relationships among Forklift repositories and pallets are somewhat analogous to dependency relationships among Go Modules; and resource dependency relationships among Forklift packages are analogous to the relationships between functions which require arguments with particular [interfaces](https://www.alexedwards.net/blog/interfaces-explained) and the types which implement those interfaces, with Forklift resources being analogous to Go interfaces.
+If you've worked with the [Go programming language](https://go.dev/) before,  resource dependency relationships among Forklift packages are analogous to the relationships between functions which require arguments with particular [interfaces](https://www.alexedwards.net/blog/interfaces-explained) and the types which implement those interfaces, with Forklift resources being analogous to Go interfaces.

 This design is intended to facilitate replacement of particular programs with modified or customized versions of those programs.
 For example, a Forklift package could be declared as providing the same API on the same network port as some other package, so that one package can be substituted for the other while still maintaining compatibility with some other program which relies on the existence of that API. `forklift` also checks these resource declarations to ensure that any two packages which would conflict with each other (e.g. by trying to listen on the same network port) will be prevented from being deployed together.